Choosing the right book editor means the difference between tons of book sales and 5-star reviews…and a book that flops.

 During this read-through, don’t stop to make large corrections.
 Just use a red pen or highlighter to take notes of the obvious mistakes.
 Simply mark or circle these errors to come back to later.

 Put yourself on the clock when you do this.
 Time yourself for ten-twenty minutes per chapter and keep reading the whole draft through to completion.

 Key Takeaway: Reading out loud during your first pass can help with tone and pacing.
 Do this quickly, with a timer.

-Some of us have a tendency to change our voice from one paragraph to the next.
 Tone shift is something that a strong editor will pick up on, but to the

 One of the hardest parts of the editorial relationship is handing over your passion project to a complete stranger.

 You may be thinking, “What?
 I’m giving it to a complete stranger who doesn’t know me—and doesn’t understand the blood, sweat, and tears that went into this—just so they can mark it up and tell me about all the things I did wrong?!”